-We are a blank check company incorporated on October 7, 2020 as a Cayman Islands exempted company for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses or entities, which we refer to throughout this Amendment No. 1 as our initial business combination.
+We are a blank check company incorporated on October 7, 2020 as a Cayman Islands exempted company for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses or entities, which we refer to throughout this Quarterly Report on Form 10-Q as our initial business combination.
 We have generated no operating revenues to date and we do not expect that we will generate operating revenues until we consummate our initial business combination.
 Our sponsor is Frazier Lifesciences Sponsor LLC, a Cayman Islands exempted limited company.